Openarl/PathOfBuilding/.github/issue_template.md

 Please also prepend your title with a tag describing what it is.
 Try to keep these uniform with what others have already done.
 For example:

-- [Bug] Damage calclulation for Elemental Hit is off when it's exactly 12:04 PM NZT and Venus is in line with Jupiter.
+- [Bug] Damage calculation for Elemental Hit is off when it's exactly 12:04 PM NZST and Venus is in line with Jupiter.
 - [Feature Request] POB doesn't make my breakfast for me.
 Pls fix.

 For bug reports, please provide a Pastebin of a build that has been set up to easily re-create or showcase the issue.